 Clogged toilets are a common occurrence that sends water rising to your toilet bowl’s rim.
 Waiting for an emergency plumber will take too long anyway.

 Hold the panic and act quickly to stop rising water and prevent a messy overflow situation.
 Following previous instructions, you will have already located and made accessible both your toilet’s shut-off valve as well as the main water line valve.
 You’ll need to think fast and attempt to shut off the toilet’s valve immediately.
 If the toilet’s cut-off valve is inaccessible or you are unable to close it, open the tank and lift the float ball.
 This should cut the water flow to the bowl.
 Send someone to cut your main shut-off valve, stopping water flow to the bowl.
 Once the water is off, you can check the toilet tank to ensure the rubber flapper is not propped open.
 If it is, return it to the closed position.

 LEGACY Plumbing TO THE RESCUE

-At Legacy Plumbing, we pride ourselves on providing fast, convenient assistance for clients in Frisco to McKinney.
+At Legacy Plumbing, we pride ourselves on providing fast, convenient assistance for clients from Frisco to McKinney.
 So much so that, in many cases, we offer same (business) day services during emergencies in our service area.
 Give us a call early in the morning, and we’ll dispatch one of our technicians ASAP—often as early as that afternoon.
-And any service calls received outside of our normal hours of operation will be returned first-thing the next business day.
+And any service calls received outside of our regular hours of operation will be returned first thing the next business day.

-The next time you find yourself in hot water (or with no hot water at all!), give Legacy Plumbing a call at (972) 801-9798!
-We offer reliable, quality plumbing services throughout the North Dallas and Denton areas!
+The next time you find yourself in hot water (or with no hot water at all!), call Legacy Plumbing at (972) 801-9798!
+We offer reliable, quality plumbing services throughout North Dallas and Denton!